dunstontc/learn-go/code/Kernighan/tgpl/notes/02-Program-Structure.md

 An assignment, explicit or implicit, is always legal if the left-hand side (the variable) and the right-hand side (the value) have the same type.
 More generally, the assignment is legal only if the value is *assignable* to the type of the variable.

-The rule for *assignability* has cases for various types, so we’ll explain the relevant case as we introduce each new type.
-For the types we’ve discussed so far, the rules are simple: the types must exactly match, and `nil` may be assigned to any variable of interface or reference type.
+The rule for *assignability* has cases for various types, so we'll explain the relevant case as we introduce each new type.
+For the types we've discussed so far, the rules are simple: the types must exactly match, and `nil` may be assigned to any variable of interface or reference type.
 Constants (§3.6) have more flexible rules for assignability that avoid the need for most explicit conversions.

 Whether two values may be compared with `==` and `!=` is related to assignability: in any comparison, the first operand must be assignable to the type of the second operand, or vice versa.
-As with assignability, we’ll explain the relevant cases for *comparability* when we present each new type.
+As with assignability, we'll explain the relevant cases for *comparability* when we present each new type.

 ## 2.5.
 Type Declarations